Luphen1/Luphen1/README.md

 ### 📚 Continuous Learning:

 - Actively participating in online courses and keeping up with industry trends.
-- Always open to feedback and eager o
+- Always open to feedback and eager to learn
 ### 🤝 Let's Connect:

 - LinkedIn: [Oluwafemi Stephen Odebunmi ](#www.linkedin.com/in/oluwafemi-odebunmi-666955245)